okfn/opendatasurvey/templates/faq.md

 There are lots of people who can help on the [Open Data Census discussion list](http://lists.okfn.org/mailman/listinfo/open-data-census) and there are no silly questions, so we encourage you to post there.
 You can also privately email the Census Team at the Open Knowledge Foundation on census@okfn.org

-## Understanding the Open Data Census results
+<h2 id="results">Understanding the Open Data Census results</h2>

+### 2012 versus 2013

 You can see the results for the 2012 Census online now, but for the final 2013 results you'll need to wait for our current round of data collection and peer review to finish.
 We'll be launching 2013 later this autumn... watch this space!

 In the meantime you can see the [results in progress for the 2013 Census](http://2013.census.okfn.org/country/) - if these don't look right for your country, [correct them](http://2013.census.okfn.org/contribute/)!

-### How does the scoring system work?
+<h3 id="scoring">How does the scoring system work?</h3>

 The Open Data Census measures the state of openness of 10 data sets for each country.
 Several elements of openness (according to [the Open Definition](http://opendefinition.org)) and availability are assessed by the Census: